 Being an infusion, the Amaretto liqueur can be easily made at home.
 Just like for Limoncello, many Italian families make their own by soaking minced bitter almonds (and/or apricot kernels) in pure alcohol (although brandy can also be used).

-Less known outside of Italy, Disaronno's main competitor is the "Lazzaroni Amaretto" (24% vol.) by Paolo Lazzaroni & Figli (PLF), officially produced since 1851.
-PLF's Amaretto owes its "delicate almond/apricot flavor" to an infusion of crushed amaretti cookies, which were made according to the Lazzaroni family's recipe.
+Less known outside of Italy, Disaronno’s main competitor is the “Lazzaroni Amaretto” (24% vol.) by Paolo Lazzaroni & Figli (PLF), which started being produced in 1851.
+PLF’s Amaretto owes its “delicate almond/apricot flavor” to an infusion of crushed amaretti cookies, which were made according to the Lazzaroni family’s recipe.

 Well a very comprehensive post as usual!
 I really like amaretto and they are really necessary to some recipes.
 They work so well in fillings for tortelli!
 Oh and they are often used also in casoncelli from bergamo!